 No. 11 High Street

-The earliest evidence for occupation so far comes from a trade directory from 1840 which lists John Collins, glass dealer at this address.
+The earliest evidence for occupation so far comes from a trade directory from 1823 which lists William Morling, perfumer and hairdresser at this address.
+In 1840 another directory lists John Collins, glass dealer at this address.
 The shop seems to stay with the Collins family selling china and glass until the end of the 19th century.

 Cash & Co. boot manufacturers took over by the time of the 1896 Kelly’s Trade Directory and remained in that building until at least 1940-1.
 By the 1960s the shop had been taken over by Turners Shoes.

-The last known shop to occupy the building was Anglia Discount Stores in the 1990s.
+The last known shop to occupy the building was Anglia Discount Stores in 1993.